-This paper presents the novelty detection technique for structural damage diagnosis, explicitly taking into account changing environmental and operational conditions.
+This paper extends the previous work on novelty detection for structural damage diagnosis, explicitly taking into account changing environmental and operational conditions.
 An attempt is made to discriminate the changes of system responses due to ambient operational conditions from those caused by structural damage.
 The proposed approach is demonstrated using a simplified model of a computer hard disk.
-Results indicate that the incorporation of the auto-associative network with novelty measure enables one to detect damage even when the system exhibits a range of normal conditions.
-The development presented here will allow the some progress in in-service monitoring of aerospace, automobile, civil, and mechanical systems, which are subject to various operational and environmental conditions.
-Such a monitoring system will be less prone to false-positive indication of damage.
-To minimize this false indication of damage and develop a more robust monitoring system, the training data set need to be collected over a wild range of environmental and operational conditions of the system.
-Otherwise, the novelty detector cannot make any definite statement regarding the existence of damage because unusual operational conditions can also have similar effects on the warning system.
+Results indicate that the incorporation of the auto-associative network with novelty measure enables to detect damage even when the system exhibits a range of normal conditions.
+The development presented here may allow some progress in in-service monitoring of aerospace, automobile, civil, and mechanical systems, which are subject to various operational and environmental conditions.